 Delightful birthday and celebration rings filled with special wooden figurines and candles from Grimm’s and Glückskäfer are sure to become treasured family traditions to be passed down through the generations.
 Choosing decorations that have special meaning or significance for your child, perhaps their favourite animal or toy is such a lovely way to mark each birthday.

-We hope you enjoy our play and craft ideas and celebrating the joys of Spring with your little ones!
+We hope you enjoy our play, learning and crafts ideas and celebrating the joys of Spring with your little ones!
 And if you need any help or advice on setting up your own Spring-inspired learning environment or play space, we would love to hear from you!